Please note that this policy is out of date and is currently being updated. February 2023

 - Improve retention and success rates

-- Respond to feedback from learners through the Learner Voice information gathered.
-(Learner Voice Strategy).
+- Review feedback from learners through the Learner Voice information gathered and adapt our practices as appropriate.(Learner Voice Strategy)

-Quality of Information, Advice and Guidance
+3. Quality of Information, advice, and guidance

 Interventions: